Dwolla/dwolla-v2-ruby/README.md

 ## Changelog

+- **1.2.0** - Refer to Client :id as :key in docs/public APIs for consistency.
 - **1.1.2** - Add support for `verified_account` and `dwolla_landing` auth flags.
 - **1.1.1** - Add `TooManyRequestsError` and `ConflictError` classes.
 - **1.1.0** - Support setting headers on a per-request basis.